YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 * Quick recovery options, such as processing only the information recorded immediately prior to failure.
 For example, you can recover just the last minute of work instead of replaying the entire journal file.

 * Recorded database updates formatted appropriately for processing by an M program.
-For example, MUPIP JOURNAL -EXTRACT produces records specified by time, user, the process identification number, global variable, process name, and transaction type.
+For example, :ref:`MUPIP JOURNAL EXTRACT <mupip-journal-extract>` produces records specified by time, user, the process identification number, global variable, process name, and transaction type.

-* Identification of processes active when the system failed. -SHOW identifies these processes, as well as what transactions were not completed, and other information about the database updates and processes contained in the journal file.
+* Identification of processes active when the system failed.
+The :ref:`SHOW <mupip-journal-show>` option identifies these processes, as well as what transactions were not completed, and other information about the database updates and processes contained in the journal file.

 ++++++++++++++++++++++++++
 Backup Journal Files
 ++++++++++++++++++++++++++

-YottaDB recommends separate backup schemes for database files and journal files.
-MUPIP BACKUP creates a backup copy of the database.
+YottaDB recommends separate backup schemes for database files and journal files. :ref:`MUPIP BACKUP <mupip-backup>` creates a backup copy of the database.
 You should back up journal files separately.

-MUPIP BACKUP uses the -BKUPDBJNL and -NEWJNLFILES to interact with journal files.
+MUPIP BACKUP uses the BKUPDBJNL and NEWJNLFILES to interact with journal files.
 As stated in the `General Database Management chapter <./dbmgmt.html>`_, BKUPDBJNL enables or turns off the journaling characteristics of the backup database and NEWJNLFILES sets the journaling characteristics of the database being backed up.
-The following illustration describes how MUPIP BACKUP -NEWJNLFILES=NOPREVLINK cuts the back link between the newly created journal file and the prior generation journal files.
+The following illustration describes how :code:`mupip backup -newjnlfiles=noprevlink` cuts the back link between the newly created journal file and the prior generation journal files.

 .. image:: noprevlink.svg

-Since -NEWJNLFILES=NOPREVLINK cuts the back link of the newly created journal file, any subsequent recovery or rollback will not be able to go back past this discontinuity.
+Since :code:`-newjnlfiles=noprevlink` cuts the back link of the newly created journal file, any subsequent recovery or rollback will not be able to go back past this discontinuity.

 .. note::
    When MUPIP SET changes the journal state from DISABLED or OFF to ON, YottaDB creates new journal files with no back-links which, like the above example, indicates a fresh start of journaling for the database.